 How are Chairs awarded?

-Canadian universities both nominate Canada Research Chairs and administer their funds.
+Canadian postsecondary institutions both nominate Canada Research Chairs and administer their funds.

 Each eligible degree-granting institution receives an allocation of Chairs.
-For each Chair, a university nominates a researcher whose work complements its strategic research plan and who meets the program's high standards.
+For each Chair, an institution nominates a researcher whose work complements its strategic research plan and who meets the program's high standards.

 Three members of a College of Reviewers, composed of experts from around the world, assess each nomination and recommend whether to support it.

-If you are interested in becoming a Canada Research Chair, please contact a Canadian university, or refer to this publication from the Association of Universities and Colleges of Canada for job postings.
+If you are interested in becoming a Canada Research Chair, please contact a Canadian institution, or refer to this publication from Universities Canada for job postings.

 Types of Chairs